When to plant Cucumber in Pasco County, FL

 Pasco County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is January 25 and first fall frost is December 16.

-Pasco County County sits in USDA Zone 9b.
+Pasco County sits in USDA Zone 9b.
 Cucumber grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Cucumber grow in Pasco County County's climate?
+Can Cucumber grow in Pasco County's climate?

 Your Pasco County Garden Planner — Free